 A satisfactory or better progress report from the OJT employer or training provider documenting progress of meeting established benchmarks.
+Milestones should be established in advance of the education or training program, or in advance of the program year being measured, to qualify as an "established milestone."

 - Progress report showing the attainment of an established milestone from an employer or training provider within the reporting period. - Documentation may vary as subrecipients should identify appropriate methodologies based up on the nature of services being provided, but the progress reports must document substantive skill development the participant has achieved.
-Examples include the following: - Training reports on milestones completed as the individual masters the required job skills, or steps to complete the training program. - Increase in pay resulting from newly acquired skills. - o Increase in performance based on newly acquired skills. - Completion of a specific milestone of a registered apprenticeship program.
+Examples include the following: - Training reports on milestones completed as the individual masters the required job skills, or steps to complete the training program. - o Increase in pay resulting from newly acquired skills. - Increase in performance based on newly acquired skills. - o Completion of a specific milestone of a registered apprenticeship program.